Elias Díaz Preview, Player Props: Rockies vs. White Sox

 Elias Díaz At The Plate

+- Diaz has picked up a hit in 61.7% of his 107 games this season, with at least two hits in 25.2% of those games.

-- He has gone deep in 10.4% of his games this year, and 2.7% of his trips to the plate.
+- In 11.2% of his games this season, he has homered, and 2.9% of his trips to the dish.

-- In 28.3% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (3.8%).
+- In 29.9% of his games this year, Diaz has picked up at least one RBI.
+In 16 of those games (15.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

+- In 31 of 107 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.